 We would also like to know more about how your illness may be affecting you after the first appointment.
-A representative from your GP practice will check in daily for 28 days to ask about your symptoms.
+A representative from your GP practice will check in daily for 28 days to ask about your or your child's symptoms.
 We would also like to be able to follow up through NHS records for a year.
 This information will be held confidentially and securely.